 The Arctic Technology Department conducts research within two fields:

-Arctic Engineering concentrates on engineering problems to be tackled when settling in the Arctic environment: frozen ground that may be subject to landslides and avalanches, Arctic offshore oil and gas exploitation and potable water supply.
+Arctic Engineering concentrates on engineering problems to be tackled when settling in the frozen Arctic environment: permafrost ground and its changing thermal regime, bearing strength of foundations and structures, soil slope stability, avalanches, sea ice properies and loads from ice, and various Arctic offshore oil and gas exploitation and potable water supply.

 Arctic Environmental Technology and Chemistry concentrates on current and potential pollution problems, environmental impacts and feasible remediation techniques in Arctic areas.